 Course of Study

-Acceptable courses of study might include a plan to audit undergraduate and graduate-level courses, take up residence in a laboratory, or earn a degree in an empirical science.
+Eligible sciences for cross-training include psychology (with the exclusion of clinical psychology), physics, neuroscience, biology, zoology, paleontology, genetics, astronomy, and cognitive science.
+Acceptable courses of study might include a plan to audit or take for credit undergraduate and graduate-level courses, take up residence in a laboratory, or earn a degree in an empirical science.
 Fellows will be expected to undertake their study at their home institution, but study at another institution may be warranted in rare instances.
 All fellows must have a faculty mentor in their cross-training discipline.

 The following requirements must be met for an application to be eligible for consideration:

 Applications will be evaluated according to the following criteria, in ascending order of importance: